Greater adjutant: Status and conservation

-Loss of nesting and feeding habitat through the draining of wetlands, pollution and other disturbances, together with hunting and egg collection in the past has caused a massive decline in the population of this species.
-The world population was estimated at less than 1,000 individuals in 2008.
+Loss of nesting and feeding habitat through the draining of wetlands, pollution and other disturbances, together with hunting and egg collection in the past caused a large decline in the population of this species.
+The world population was estimated 1,360–1,510 mature individuals as of 2023, and this small population appears to be increasing.
 The greater adjutant is listed as Near Threatened on the IUCN Red List of Threatened Species.